 Lobbying Audit Program

-In 2015, the Commission also authorized the Staff Counsel to conduct a Lobbyist Activity Report Audit during the 2016 calendar year.
+The Staff Counsel conducts a Lobbyist Activity Report Audit each year following the Legislative Session.
 The Public Ethics Law requires that lobbyists report compensation and other expenditures by filing Activity Reports.
 Gen’l.
 Prov. § 5-705.
 The Commission is required to review each report filed with it in accordance with the lobbying provisions of the Public Ethics Law.
 Gen’l.
 Prov. § 5-205(a)(5)(i).
 Lobbyists must retain each “…account, bill, receipt, book, paper, or other document[s] necessary to substantiate…” their Activity Reports and affiliated reports for 3 years after the reports are filed.
 Gen’l.
 Prov. § 5-409(a-b).
 Each lobbyist, with reasonable notice from the Commission, shall make those documents available to the Commission for inspection.
 Gen’l.
 Prov. § 5-409(c).
 This last section provides the Commission with the authority to audit Activity Reports and other associated reports by inspecting supporting documentation.
-Lobbyists will be advised that the audits will be occurring and of the documentation they will be required to provide if they are selected for an audit.
-After Activity Reports for the period of November 1, 2015 to April 30, 2016 are filed, the Commission will randomly select 20 Lobbyists and meet with them to review the documentation which supports their reports.
+Lobbyists will be advised when the audits will be occurring and of the documentation they will be required to provide if they are selected for an audit.
 Staff Counsel will then ask the Lobbyists to provide any necessary amendments.
 Lobbyists who fail to respond to the audit will be subject to enforcement action.

 Question of the Day and other FAQs